Package com.apple.foundationdb

 Note:

-s are used to manipulate data within a single
+Transactions are used to manipulate data within a single

--- multiple, concurrent
+Database -- multiple, concurrent

-enforce ACID properties.The simplest correct programs using FoundationDB will make use of the methods defined in the
+Transactions on a Database enforce ACID properties.The simplest correct programs using FoundationDB will make use of the methods defined in the

-interface.
-When used on a Database
+TransactionContext interface.
+When used on a Database these

-after user code has been
+methods will call Transaction#commit() after user code has been

 executed.
-These methods will not return successfully until commit()
+These methods will not return successfully until commit() has

 returned successfully.Note:

-objects must be closed
+Database objects must be closed when no longer

 in use in order to free any associated resources.-